coolwebcreations/jmaterialized/README.md

 # JMaterialized
-A Joomla! materialdesign Template by using materialize CSS
+A Joomla! materialdesign Template by using the materialize CSS front end framework.